magobaol/one-on-one/docs/000-implementation-plan.md

 * Attempt to **clone an existing macro** (template) automatically:

-  * Replace variables/placeholders with the colleague’s name and Slack handle.
+  * Replace variables/placeholders with the colleague's name and Slack handle.
   * If cloning fails, fallback option: manually duplicate and adjust the macro.

 ### 6. Configuration File